arunpksh/arunpksh.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Multiscale Materials Modeling
-  - Computational Linguistics
+  - Machine Learning and Data Informatics in Materials Science
-  - Information Retrieval
+  - Finite Element and Atomistic Simulations

 # Education to show in About widget
 education: